 As described in response to comment ID 16(f)(iii) above, sulfate is naturally occurring in the subsurface throughout the CBL.
-The boring logs for CBL302I and CBL 308I, among other borings/wells, show evaporite and reduced iron minerals present in the subsurface (Table 1).
+The boring logs for CBL302I and CBL 308I, among other borings/wells, show evaporate minerals present in the borehole (Table 1).
 Groundwater monitoring data obtained by analysis of groundwater samples collected during the Affected Property Assessment study for Middle Sand monitoring well CBL-401M, located upgradient of the CBL, and unaffected by CBL operation (see attached Figure 2), show even higher average sulfate concentrations (averaging 1780 mg/L), as shown in comparison to the CCR GWMS wells (see attached Table 2).

 Semi-annual statistical reports prepared by LCRA have acknowledged a slight upward trend in sulfate at CBL 302I.
 However, this was a generalized statement about the data.
 When examining the data, the slight upward trend occurred in the 2016-2018 time-period.
 During the time-period following 2018-2022, there is not an upward trend and sulfate values appear to be relatively stable.
-In addition, analytical data trends observed during the CCR monitoring period 2016-2022 timeframe show declining trends in CBL-302I data for the major ions calcium, chloride, and TDS.
+In addition, analytical data trends observed during the CCR monitoring period 2016-2022 timeframe show declining trends in CBL-302I data for the major ions calcium, chloride, and TDS (discussed further below in response to comment ID 17) and as shown in Figure 3.